garrandall/popular-music-data/tracks/say-aah-trey-songz-fabolous.md

 Go girl, it's your birthday
 Open wide, I know you're thirsty
-Say aah, hey
+Say ah, hey
-Say aah
+Say ah
 And we don't buy no drinks at the bar
 We pop champagne 'cause we got that dough
-Let me hear you say aah
+Let me hear you say ah
-If you want me say aah
+If you want me say ah
 Go girl, it's your birthday
 Open wide, I know you're thirsty
-Say aah, hey
+Say ah, hey
-Say aah
+Say ah
 And we don't buy no drinks at the bar
 We pop champagne 'cause we got that dough
-Let me hear you say aah
+Let me hear you say ah
-If you want me say aah
+If you want me say ah